 Reducing fossil fuel combustion is a top priority for climate and energy policies.
 However, such policies have yet to put fossil fuel use on a trajectory consistent with keeping warming below 2°C, let alone 1.5°C. Recognizing this shortcoming, policy-makers, researchers and civil society actors have begun to look at – and in some cases enact – policies and actions aimed at limiting fossil fuel supply.

 The International Conference on Fossil Fuel Supply and Climate Policy explores the many opportunities for, and challenges of, supply-side strategies in recognition that many countries rely on fossil fuel extraction and trade for their energy security, economic development, and political influence.

 The first conference, held in 2016, sparked new ideas, new research and new connections among finance specialists, industry representatives, international organizations, activists, and academic researchers.

-This two-day conference will build on the growing interest in whether and how climate policy should seek to limit the supply of fossil fuels.
-It will bring together academics and practitioners to reflect on lessons learned and continue the discussion on how policies, plans and investment decisions on further fossil fuel extraction and trade to be more consistent with long-term climate goals, and how a just transition away from the fossil fuel economy can be secured.
+This second two-day conference will build on the growing interest in whether and how climate policy should seek to limit the supply of fossil fuels.
+It will bring together academics and practitioners to reflect on lessons learned and continue the discussion on how policies, plans and investment decisions on fossil fuel extraction and trade can be more consistent with long-term climate goals, and how a just transition away from the fossil fuel economy can be secured.